 to his father or mother or brothers,

-or even to his sons;
+or even to his sons.

-rather, they kept Your teaching
+But they shall preserve Your teaching

-and guarded Your covenant.
+and guard Your covenant.

 Let them teach Your Torah to Israel